 15 years ago, these setups were the only viable hosting solution for companies, but that’s not the case anymore.
 Things started to shift when the speed of advancements in computer software and IT ramped up and new options, such as cloud computing, were introduced.

-Keeping your data in the cloud is basically the opposite of hosting your data on premise.
-In a cloud environment, a 3rd-party provider like Summit Hosting offers off site secure data hosting solutions; typically, the cloud hosting provider hosts everything for you off-premise at a secure data center on a shared farm or dedicated server platform.
-Cloud providers can specialize in different areas of hosting, like hosted QuickBooks or another software.
+Keeping your data in the cloud is basically the opposite of hosting your data on-premise.
+In a cloud environment, a 3rd-party provider like Summit Hosting offers off-site secure data hosting solutions; typically, the cloud hosting provider hosts everything for you off-premise at a secure data center on a shared farm or dedicated server platform.
+Cloud providers can specialize in different areas of hosting, like QuickBooks Sage SAP Business One or other software.

-Obviously, the big difference between these two types of hosting is on premise vs off premise cloud.
-However, there are a few important factors, such as cloud hosting cost savings, to consider which set on prem vs off prem apart.
+Obviously, the big difference between these two types of hosting is on-premise vs off-premise cloud.
+However, there are a few important factors, such as cloud hosting cost savings, to consider which set on-premise vs off-premise apart.

-Like we mentioned previously, businesses that host on-prem are responsible for the server and operating system maintenance.
+As we mentioned previously, businesses that host on-prem are responsible for server and operating system maintenance.
 This can be a costly and time-consuming headache for employees and business owners.
 When using a cloud hosting service, the provider absorbs these associated costs while handling maintenance and updates.

 According to the Cloud Security Alliance, 73% of companies said data security is the biggest concern holding back cloud adoption.
 However, security in the cloud can actually be better than hosting on-premises — depending on the cloud provider.
 Security tools, like firewalls, are usually not interconnected by APIs, resources are static and overall security is driven by an in-house IT team in on-prem settings.

-In the cloud, security tools are interconnected and use APIs, can be automated to scale resources accordingly and are handled by engineers.
-Security in this environment is also a team effort between the provider and users – it’s important for users to take extra precautions when accessing their data by not clicking spammy links, downloading files from unknown sources and adding on an additional layer of login protection, like two factor authentication.
+In the cloud, security tools are interconnected and use APIs, can be automated to scale resources accordingly, and are handled by engineers.
+Security in this environment is also a team effort between the provider and users – it’s important for users to take extra precautions when accessing their data by not clicking spammy links, downloading files from unknown sources and adding on an additional layer of login protection, like Multi-Factor Authentication.
 Each cloud provider offers different levels and forms of security – for example, Summit Hosting uses 256-bit Encrypted Secure Login, is PCI compliant and SSAE 18 certified.